awsdocs/amazon-emr-management-guide/doc_source/emr-plan-instances-guidelines.md

 In general, the master node type, which assigns tasks, doesn't require an EC2 instance with much processing power; EC2 instances for the core node type, which process tasks and store data in HDFS, need both processing power and storage capacity; EC2 instances for the task node type, which don't store data, need only processing power\.
 For guidelines about available EC2 instances and their configuration, see [Configure EC2 Instances](emr-plan-ec2-instances.md)\.

  The following guidelines apply to most Amazon EMR clusters\.
 + The master node does not have large computational requirements\.
 For most clusters of 50 or fewer nodes, consider using an m5\.xlarge instance\.
-For clusters of more than 50 nodes, consider using an m4\.xlarge\.
+For clusters of more than 50 nodes, consider using an m4\.xlarge, because vCores in m4\.xlarge are twice that of m5\.xlarge\.
 + The computational needs of the core and task nodes depend on the type of processing your application performs\.
 Many jobs can be run on m5\.xlarge instance types, which offer balanced performance in terms of CPU, disk space, and input/output\.
 If your application has external dependencies that introduce delays \(such as web crawling to collect data\), you may be able to run the cluster on t2\.medium instances to reduce costs while the instances are waiting for dependencies to finish\.
 For improved performance, consider running the cluster using m4\.xlarge instances for the core and task nodes\.
 If different phases of your cluster have different capacity needs, you can start with a small number of core nodes and increase or decrease the number of task nodes to meet your job flow's varying capacity requirements\.
 + Most Amazon EMR clusters can run on standard EC2 instance types such as m5\.xlarge and m4\.xlarge\.
 Computation\-intensive clusters may benefit from running on High CPU instances, which have proportionally more CPU than RAM\.
 Database and memory\-caching applications may benefit from running on High Memory instances\.
 Network\-intensive and CPU\-intensive applications like parsing, NLP, and machine learning may benefit from running on Cluster Compute instances, which provide proportionally high CPU resources and increased network performance\.
 + The amount of data you can process depends on the capacity of your core nodes and the size of your data as input, during processing, and as output\.
 The input, intermediate, and output datasets all reside on the cluster during processing\.